jomian78/swarm_testbed_tablet/README.md

 - coord_output.txt: text file that outputs the dimensions of the map image and the x-y coordinates of drawn inputs in real time (appending as new inputs are added)
-- combined_output.png: image file that combines the drawn AOIs onto the original map
+- combined_output.png: image file that combines the drawn attraction and repulsion regions onto the original map

 ## Copyright and License